andrewdget/TasKey/README.md

 ## Usage/Command Line Syntax

-TasKey utilizes a simple command line interface, based around contextual "flags" (i.e. "-a", "-b", etc.) which can be accompanied (when needed) by a string containing additional information called an "attribute", together flags and attributes form "command pairs".
+TasKey utilizes a simple command line interface, based around and alphabetical index and contextual "flags" (i.e. "-a", "-b", etc.) which can be accompanied (when needed) by a string containing additional information called an "attribute", together flags and attributes form "command pairs".

 **Great!... but what does that actually mean?
 How do we use it?
 Lets go through a few examples.**